 Sadly, you’re still on the hook for all the regular income you’ve earned throughout the year when you weren’t employed.
-Of course, this shouldn’t come as a surprise, as your normal income is taxed normally—and therefore doesn’t really affect any of your unemployment benefits.
+Of course, this shouldn’t come as a surprise, as your regular income is taxed normally.
+Therefore, it doesn’t really affect any of your unemployment benefits.

 However, if you were unemployed at the beginning of the year, any of your expenses dedicated specifically to seeking out a new job or starting a new business may be deductible.
 Pretty good news, right?

 Let’s say you’re on the hunt for a new job.
 If you’re paying job-related expenses, such as getting your resume revamped or traveling for a job interview, you can deduct that expense.
 However, you need to itemize your expenses.
-Because everything in your work search is a miscellaneous deduction, you need to list them individually—and they must total more than 2 percent of your adjusted gross income.
+Because everything in your work search is a miscellaneous deduction, you need to list them individually.
+And they must total more than 2 percent of your adjusted gross income.
 Oh, and they won’t count if they aren’t in your field.
-So that $400 trip to Reno won’t help your taxes unless you had a job interview there for a sales position—assuming you used to work in sales.
+That $400 trip to Reno won’t help your taxes unless you had a job interview while there.

 On the other hand, if you’re starting a business this year and rack up some startup costs, they’re probably deductible!
 They may be auto expenses if you’re driving your car from investor meeting to investor meeting, or they may be as simple as buying printer paper.
-The IRS will allow you to deduct part of your rent and utilities if you’re dedicating them to a home office, too!
+The IRS will allow you to deduct part of your rent and utilities dedicated to a home office, too!

-If you’ve ended your unemployment by starting a business, kudos to you—you can probably see quite a few deductions on your taxes.
-Just make sure you keep the receipts.
+If you’ve ended your unemployment by starting a business, kudos.
+You can probably see quite a few deductions on your taxes, just make sure you keep the receipts.